sooryaprabhu/whatsappchatanalyzer/README.md

 #Key Features

-	•	📌 Data Preprocessing: The chat data is cleaned and organized using Pandas, making it suitable for analysis.
-	•	📌 Sentiment Analysis: Utilizes TextBlob to assess the sentiment (positive, neutral, or negative) of individual messages, offering an overview of the mood within the chat.
-	•	📌 Data Visualization: Various dynamic visualizations, such as word clouds and time series plots, are generated using Matplotlib, providing a clear, visual representation of chat data.
-	•	📌 Activity Analysis: Analyzes weekly and monthly chat activity to identify trends, peak times of communication, and user engagement.
-	•	📌 Word Frequency: Displays a list of the most frequently used words in the chat after removing common stopwords, giving insights into popular topics and phrases.
-	•	📌 Emoji Analysis: Counts and identifies the most frequently used emojis in the chat, reflecting the emotional tone of conversations.
-	•	📌 Interactive Interface: The entire application is built with Streamlit, allowing users to upload their WhatsApp chat files and interactively view the results in a user-friendly format.

- Key Features

-	•	📌 Data Preprocessing: The chat data is cleaned and organized using Pandas, making it suitable for analysis.
+📌 Data Preprocessing: The chat data is cleaned and organized using Pandas, making it suitable for analysis.

-	•	📌 Sentiment Analysis: Utilizes TextBlob to assess the sentiment (positive, neutral, or negative) of individual messages, offering an overview of the mood within the chat.
+📌 Sentiment Analysis: Utilizes TextBlob to assess the sentiment (positive, neutral, or negative) of individual messages, offering an overview of the mood within the chat.

-	•	📌 Data Visualization: Various dynamic visualizations, such as word clouds and time series plots, are generated using Matplotlib, providing a clear, visual representation of chat data.
+📌 Data Visualization: Various dynamic visualizations, such as word clouds and time series plots, are generated using Matplotlib, providing a clear, visual representation of chat data.

-	•	📌 Activity Analysis: Analyzes weekly and monthly chat activity to identify trends, peak times of communication, and user engagement.
+📌 Activity Analysis: Analyzes weekly and monthly chat activity to identify trends, peak times of communication, and user engagement.

-	•	📌 Word Frequency: Displays a list of the most frequently used words in the chat after removing common stopwords, giving insights into popular topics and phrases.
+📌 Word Frequency: Displays a list of the most frequently used words in the chat after removing common stopwords, giving insights into popular topics and phrases.

-	•	📌 Emoji Analysis: Counts and identifies the most frequently used emojis in the chat, reflecting the emotional tone of conversations.
+📌 Emoji Analysis: Counts and identifies the most frequently used emojis in the chat, reflecting the emotional tone of conversations.

-	•	📌 Interactive Interface: The entire application is built with Streamlit, allowing users to upload their WhatsApp chat files and interactively view the results in a user-friendly format.
+📌 Interactive Interface: The entire application is built with Streamlit, allowing users to upload their WhatsApp chat files and interactively view the results in a user-friendly format.

 #How to Use